Paul’s advocacy for plaintiffs has been recognized by attorneys and judges familiar with his work. Some examples of this recognition include:

 Do you have any questions about your particular situation?
 Please call (877) 731-9050 or email us today.

-We represent individuals and businesses across Connecticut, including residents of the following communities: Bridgeport, Bristol, Brookfield, Danbury, Darien, East Hartford, Enfield, Fairfield, Greenwich, Groton, Hamden, Hartford, Manchester, Meriden, Middletown, Milford, New Britain, New Canaan, New Haven, New London, New Milford, Newtown, Norwalk, Norwich, Ridgefield, Shelton, Southington, Stamford, Stratford, Torrington, Trumbull, Wallingford, Waterbury, West Hartford, West Haven, Weston, Westport and Wilton.
+We represent individuals and businesses across Connecticut, including residents of the following communities: Bridgeport, Bristol, Brookfield, Danbury, Darien, East Hartford, Enfield, Fairfield, Greenwich, Groton, Hamden, Hartford, Litchfield, Manchester, Meriden, Middletown, Milford, New Britain, New Canaan, New Haven, New London, New Milford, Newtown, Norwalk, Norwich, Ridgefield, Shelton, Southington, Stamford, Stratford, Tolland, Torrington, Trumbull, Wallingford, Waterbury, West Hartford, West Haven, Weston, Westport, Willimantic, Wilton and Windham.